Orinoco Goose

 About the Orinoco Goose

 The Orinoco Goose belongs to the family Anatidae, within the order Anseriformes.
-These birds typically live average 10 years, with some living up to 15 years.
+These birds typically live average 10-12 years, with a maximum recorded of 15 years..

 How to Identify a Orinoco Goose